What is the primary function of ribosomes in eukaryotic cells? | Channels for Pearson+

 1

-Identify the process of protein synthesis: Protein synthesis involves two main stages, transcription and translation.
-Ribosomes play a crucial role in the translation stage, where mRNA is decoded to build a polypeptide chain.
+Identify the process associated with ribosomes: Protein synthesis is the process where ribosomes translate genetic information from mRNA to build proteins, which are essential for various cellular functions.

-Distinguish ribosomes from other cellular functions: While lipid storage, photosynthesis, and DNA replication are important cellular processes, they are not directly related to the function of ribosomes.
+Differentiate ribosome function from other cellular processes: Photosynthesis occurs in chloroplasts, DNA replication occurs in the nucleus, and lipid storage is a function of lipid droplets or vacuoles, not ribosomes.

-Recognize the location of ribosomes: In eukaryotic cells, ribosomes can be found floating freely in the cytoplasm or attached to the endoplasmic reticulum, forming rough ER, which is involved in protein synthesis.
+Recognize the location of ribosomes: In eukaryotic cells, ribosomes can be found floating freely in the cytoplasm or attached to the endoplasmic reticulum, forming rough ER, where they perform protein synthesis.

-Conclude the primary function: Based on the understanding of ribosomes' role in the cell, the primary function of ribosomes in eukaryotic cells is protein synthesis.
+Conclude the primary function: Based on the understanding of ribosome roles and cellular processes, the primary function of ribosomes in eukaryotic cells is protein synthesis.

 Watch next